 Nazar, Guerrilla, 13th March LP / CD / Digital

-Preorder and get the lead single 'UN Sanctions' Upfront.
+Preorder the album and get the lead single 'UN Sanctions' Upfront, ahead of release.

 Nazar is a 26-year-old Angolan producer who grew up in Belgium until his late teens, when he returned after the civil war and is now based in Manchester.
 Nazar coined the term Rough Kuduro on his Soundcloud page, as an interpretation of the Angolan music and dance style, ‘weaponising’ it on his first EP 'Enclave' released in late 2018, translating the normally upbeat style to expose the uglier side of what he saw in Angola.